marcuslim835/co-opeDown/README.md

     1. Timer from ScoreTimeManager script is started.
     2. Key detection using the standard key input on the buttons to see if each player has placed their answer.
     3. If a button key is pressed by each player, the timer will stop, the script will detect if they chose the same answer.
-    4. If they chose the same answer within the time limit, they get a point, else if the chose different answers they do not get a point.
+    4. If they chose the same answer within the time limit, they get a point, else they do not get a point.
     5. If they exceed the time limit for that question, they will not get a point.
 The next question will be generated randomly.
     6. Questions asked before will not be asked again to prevent repeatedness.
 3. Stage End